Guide to drafting a good RTI application

-2. Preparing to draft a RTI application:
+2. Preparing to draft an RTI application:

-a) Carefully read Sections 2(f), 2(i) and 2(j) of the RTI Act, which define the “information”, “record” and “right to information”.
+a) Carefully read Sections 2(f), 2(i) and 2(j) of the RTI Act, which defines the “information”, “record” and “right to information”.
 Your request for information should contain as many words as possible form these three basic definitions.

 b) Read the relevant RTI Rules (either for the Centre, State or Courts) which are applicable to the public authority from whom you seek information.
 These rules will indicate the quantum of fees, the mode of payment of fees, any special application format to be followed, etc. Follow these RTI rules to the letter “T”.

 c) Remember to always use a white sheet of paper to write an application.
 Use of note sheet or the Court stamp paper should be avoided.
-Use of letter head for asking information can also be made.
-However avoid using your official designation or title and simple sign with your name.
+Use of letterhead for asking information can also be made.
+However, avoid using your official designation or title and simple sign with your name.
 The RTI application can be either written by hand or typed.
 There is no compulsion of typing the content.
 The application should be easy to read and well legible.

-3. Why do you need the information ?
+3. Why do you need the information?

 First, ask yourself why you need the information ?
 Unless you have an answer to this question, there is no point in requesting for the information in the first place.
-What is the issue you are facing ?
-What information needs to be asked to help in getting the issue resolved ?
+What is the issue you are facing?
+What information needs to be asked to help in getting the issue resolved?
 A good indication is the preamble of the RTI Act which states that three main objectives of the Act are:

 - Increase Transparency in the functioning of the Government